Bayer-Group/COLID-Registration-Service/README.md

-# COLID Registration Service
+# Registration Service

+The Registration Service is part of the Corporate Linked Data Catalog - short: COLID - application.
+[Here](https://colid.pages.gitlab.bayer.com/docs/tech/#/?id=introduction) you can find an introduction to the application.
+A description of all its functions is [here](https://colid.pages.gitlab.bayer.com/docs/tech/#/functional-specification).

+The complete guide can be found at the following [link](https://bayer-group.github.io/colid-documentation).

-The COLID Registration Service is the center of the COLID application managing all the data stored in a RDF storage system.
+The Registration Service is the center of the COLID application managing all the data stored in a RDF storage system.

 ## Getting Started